dorisoy/WPF.MessageBox/README.md

-#MVVM MessageBox Service for WPF (using Dependency Injection)
+# MVVM MessageBox Service for WPF (using Dependency Injection)
-A C# MVVM Service for displaying MessageBox messages with custom styles included - Uses Prism but can be adapted to any MVVM / DI Library.
+A C# MVVM Service for displaying simple MessageBox messages with custom styles included - Uses Prism but can be adapted to any MVVM / DI Library.
-Include samples and Examples of unit tests of a complex path with multiple MessageBoxes
+Include samples and an Example to unit test code involving a complex path with multiple MessageBoxes

 ![image](https://user-images.githubusercontent.com/2603287/160056232-c6d8ac4d-27c6-4726-aa78-8da817088047.png)